The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 My dwelling is in Shöol Skerry.’

-In Iceland, Jón Árnason published the folk-tale “Selshamurinn” (which translates to “The Seal-Skin”) that revolves around a man from Mýrdalur who forced a seal woman to marry him after stealing her seal-skin.
-She finally discovers the key to her husband’s chest and is reunited with the male seal who was her betrothed partner.
+In Iceland, Jón Árnason published the folk tale “Selshamurinn” (which translates to “The Seal-Skin”) that revolves around a man from Mýrdalur who forced a seal woman to marry him after stealing her seal skin.
+She finally discovers the key to her husband’s chest, finds her seal skin, and is reunited with the male seal, who is her betrothed partner.

-Another famous selkie story comes from the Faroe Islands and is titled The Legend of Kópakonan, as Kópakonan means “seal woman”.
+A similar selkie story comes from the Faroe Islands and is titled The Legend of Kópakonan, as Kópakonan means “seal woman.

 The story tells of a young farmer from the village of Mikladalur who, after learning about the local legend that seals could come ashore and shed their skins once a year on the Thirteenth Night, goes to see for himself.